ajsmth/earhart/README.md

 earhart is built around the idea of navigators, which are components that manage a set of routes.
 Each navigator differs in how it presents its routes and how a user can interact with them.
 A tabs navigator allows users to swipe between adjacent routes, a stack navigator stacks routes on top of eachother, and a switch navigator renders one route at a time.

-They are all the same in that only one route is focused at a time, and they share the same general API:
+They are all the same in that only one route is focused in them at a time, and they share the same general API:

 ```javascript
 function MyNavigator() {